-Tartar Sauce: A Must for Fish and Chips
+Low FODMAP Tartar Sauce: A Must for Fish and Chips

 That's it.
 Crazy simple.
 Typically, tartar sauce recipes call for chopped pickles, but as pickles are kind of a wild card in terms of FODMAP content, capers are a much safer bet and add pretty much the same acidity and texture as pickles.
 According to Monash University's Low FODMAP Diet App, capers are low in FODMAPs.
-They typcially come in small jars, but if you hate to buy a whole jar of capers just for one recipe, my low FODMAP Mediterranean Chicken Salad and Instant Pot Chicken Cacciatore recipes also call for capers.
+They typically come in small jars, but if you hate to buy a whole jar of capers just for one recipe, my low FODMAP Mediterranean Chicken Salad and Low FODMAP Instant Pot Chicken Cacciatore recipes also call for capers.
 Capers are great to have on hand to add a boost of low FODMAP acidity to dishes.

 Serving Quantity and Size

-I kept the quantities of the ingredients in this tartar sauce recipe quite small as when I make this for two people for one fish and chips recipe, we typically have about half of it leftover.
-This recipe makes a bit more than 1/4 cup of tartar sauce, which is about two 2-tablespoon servings.
+I kept the quantities of the ingredients in this low FODMAP tartar sauce recipe quite small as when I make this for two people for one fish and chips recipe, we typically have about half of it leftover.
+This recipe makes a bit more than ¼ cup of tartar sauce, which is about two 2-tablespoon servings.
 If you think you might need more, use the tools in the recipe card below to double or triple the recipe.
-Slathering this tartar sauce on crab cakes or a fish sandwich may require a higher quantity of tartar sauce than just dipping fish for fish and chips or fish sticks.
+Slathering this low FODMAP tartar sauce on crab cakes or a fish sandwich may require a higher quantity of tartar sauce than just dipping fish for fish and chips or fish sticks.

 Store in an air tight container in the refrigerator for up to two weeks.
 My tartar sauce typically lasts even longer though - I always do a visual and "sniff test" before re-serving.

-More Homemade, Low FODMAP Condiment Recipes
+More Homemade Low FODMAP Condiment Recipes

-So simple to make and containing only five ingredients (plus salt and pepper), after making this low FODMAP homemade tartar sauce, you'll wonder why you ever bothered to use the store-bought stuff.
+So simple to make and containing only five ingredients (plus salt and pepper), after making this homemade low FODMAP tartar sauce, you'll wonder why you ever bothered to use the store-bought stuff.
 Low FODMAP, dairy-free, Paleo and Whole30 compliant.

-In a small bowl, whisk together mayo, capers, garlic-infused olive oil, lemon juice, dill, salt and pepper.
+- In a small bowl, whisk together mayo, capers, garlic-infused olive oil, lemon juice, dill, salt, and pepper.

-Taste tartar sauce and adjust seasonings and ingredients as needed.
+- Taste tartar sauce and adjust seasonings and ingredients as needed.

-Store leftovers in an air-tight container in the refrigerator for up to two weeks.
+- Store leftovers in an air-tight container in the refrigerator for up to two weeks.
 Stir before re-serving.

-Makes a bit more than ¼ cup, which is about two 2-tablespoon servings.
+- Servings: Makes a bit more than ¼ cup, which is about two 2-tablespoon servings.
 If you think you’ll need more than that, use the recipe card tools above to double or triple the recipe.
 When I make this for two people for fish and chips, we typically have about half of it leftover; therefore, I kept the quantities of ingredients on this recipe small.